maxspahn/gym_envs_urdf/docs/source/introduction.rst

 =========

 Environments can be created using the normal gym syntax.
-For example the below code line creates a planar robot with 3 links and a constant k.
+For example the below code line creates a toy robot with 3 links.
-Actions are torques to the individual joints.
+Actions are velocities to the individual joints.

 .. code:: python